 When the air entering the trachea accelerates it can create numerous damaging throat conditions.
 Which are looked at next.

 Before entering into the specific subject of these ailments, it is important to discount another key element of RAO/Recurrent Airway Obstruction.
-And that is heaves, which is quoted from Kentucky Equine in 2004:
+And that is heaves.

 “The athletic endeavors of horses are often beset by respiratory problems.
 Second only to musculoskeletal disease, respiratory compromise, when severe enough, can cut short the productive lives of horses.